 Granada Alhambra Tour – What To Expect and What You Get

 We got picked up at our hotel in a cozy van and brought to the main office of the Alhambra.

-With so many visitors and countries represented in the office alone, we were all split up into our designated groups by languages.
+With so many visitors and countries represented in the office alone, we were all split up into our designated groups by language.

-My concerns of being with way-too-many people were instantly eased when we got to be in the second English speaking group that day.
-Our guide, Gustavo which resembled a young John Lennon (and I found out later he is a huge Beatles fan), told us that his tour groups are usually up to 30 people, we had SEVEN.
-He said in all of his years of working there this is a first.
-So from the start I was super grateful.
+My concerns about being with way-too-many people were instantly eased when we got to be in the second English-speaking group that day.
+Our guide, Gustavo who resembled a young John Lennon (and I found out later he is a huge Beatles fan), told us that his tour groups are usually up to 30 people, we had SEVEN.
+He said in all of his years of working there, this is a first.
+So from the start, I was super grateful.

 Within five minutes of the tour I knew that arriving here without a guide is the same as arriving to a library and just looking at the titles of the books, rather than diving into any of them.
 Yes, you can do the audio tour, but that is totally impossible with kids since they need to be stimulated and entertained.
 Audio tours would never do that.

 The Alhambra is not only huge, but it is extremely regulated.
 You need to present your ticket at least six times in different places or you won’t get in.
 Thus the famous saying – “It’s easier to escape from prison then to enter the Alhambra without a ticket.”
 Also, there is a method to explore it fully to get the full timeline of the place.
 Without a tour you would kind of be aimlessly walking around.
 I actually saw a ton of people doing that and even more asking our guide where to go next and what he recommends.

 Gustavo’s commentary was fun and easy to follow even for my five year old.
 Not once did my kids get bored or start saying that they want to go home.